lelylan/lelylan/README.md

 # Lelylan.
 Open Source Internet of Things

-Lelylan is an iot cloud platform based on a lightweight microservices architecture.
+Lelylan is an IoT cloud platform based on a lightweight microservices architecture.

-Lelylan platform is both hardware-agnostic and platform-agnostic.
-This means you can connect any hardware, from the ESP8622 to the most professional embedded hardware solution and everything in between - and it can run on any public cloud or in your own private datacenter, or even a hybrid environment, whether virtualized or on bare metal.
+The Lelylan platform is both hardware-agnostic and platform-agnostic.
+This means that you can connect any hardware, from the ESP8622 to the most professional embedded hardware solution and everything in between - and it can run on any public cloud, your own private datacenter, or even in a hybrid environment, whether virtualized or bare metal.

 [![Lelylan Logo](https://raw.githubusercontent.com/lelylan/lelylan/master/public/logo-lelylan.png)](http://lelylan.com)

 ### Why Lelylan

-Research in the Internet of Things is global and growing fast, but lacks standard tools.
-Many companies are building their own solution.
-By sharing what we have learned during the years, we want to create a shared code base with a clear focus to developers.
-To see Lelylan in action checkout the [tutorials](http://dev.lelylan.com/#overview-tutorials) in the dev center.
+Research in the Internet of Things is global and growing fast, but lacks the standard tools.
+Many companies are building their own solutions.
+By sharing what we have learned during the years, we want to create a shared code base with a clear focus on developers.
+To see Lelylan in action checkout the [tuturials](http://dev.lelylan.com/#overview-tutorials) in the dev center.

 ### Resources

 * [Architecture](http://dev.lelylan.com/architecture) (request life cycle)
 * [Internet of Things API](http://dev.lelylan.com/api) (how it works)
-* [Lelylan Blog](https://medium.com/@lelylan) (latest from the team)
+* [Blog](http://lelylan.com) (latest from the community)